 Posted on: May 4, 2022, 08:49h.

-Over two dozen people are standing trial in Spain over accusations they colluded to rig the outcome of tennis matches.
+Over a dozen people are standing trial in Spain over accusations they colluded to rig the outcome of tennis matches.
 The trial begins today and the accused face lengthy sentences if found guilty.

 Match-fixing in sports is a problem that plagues the entire industry.
 Although there are indications that the number of possible attempts at rigging games is declining, complete elimination is a virtual impossibility.